Federal Prison Industries: Criticism

 One report detailed an FPI operation at a California prison in which inmates de-manufactured computer cathode-type monitors.
 Industry standard practice for this mandates a mechanical crushing machine to minimize danger from flying glass, with an isolated air system to avoid releasing lead, barium, and phosphor compounds to the workplace atmosphere.
 At the FPI facility prisoners de-manufactured CRTs with hammers.
 FPI initiated corrective action to address this finding, and claims to currently meet or exceed industry standards in its recycling operations.

 Combat helmets produced by FPI at one factory were at the center of a US Department of Justice lawsuit and $3 million settlement paid by ArmorSource, the prime contractor.
 The U.S. Attorney's Offices declined to criminally prosecute or file any civil action against FPI staff.
 The helmets were produced for ArmorSource between 2008 and 2009 and failed to meet standards.
 The recall of both helmets cost FPI $19 million.
 With Defense Contract Management Agency audit staff, FPI identified opportunities to improve its Quality Management System in areas including improved management staff oversight, proper control of quality procedures, training, and implementation of corrective action.
 FPI implemented new procedures to address these areas.

+Leadership

+FPI is governed by a six-man Board of Directors, all of whom are appointed by POTUS and who are supposed to represent, "Industry, Retailers and Consumers, Agriculture, the Secretary of Defense, and the Attorney General."
+The members of the Board serve without compensation.
+The following is a list of the leadership of FPI as of January 2026: